Do you think your affair partner has some narcissistic traits?

 And, the hardest part is that you may not even notice it’s happening, at all, until someone points it out to you.

-• You’re keeping your distance from friends and family a lot lately.
-(Perhaps, without even realizing it, but because it seems easier to be available for your married affair partner if you aren’t around your usual people.
-That way, you don’t have to come up with excuses for leaving abruptly.)
+• You’re keeping your distance from friends and family a lot lately—perhaps, without even realising it.
+Either way, you’ve noticed it seems easier to be available for your married affair partner if you aren’t around your usual people.
+That way, you don’t have to come up with excuses for leaving abruptly.

 • Your affair partner has demanded that you tell no one about your affair and, because it’s easier to keep it from people if you aren’t around them, you have distanced yourself naturally.